GodaProjects/ci-testing-spring-boot/README.md

 #### Open issues
 Kubernetes does not seem to be updating well.
 The only way to go would be to use sha instead of tags.
 I am not doing that now.
 Later.
 (Change to test Jenkins trigger)

+#### Jenkins Automatic triggers
+1. Expose Jenkins on the the internet using ngrok
+2. Go to the job and enable "GitHub hook trigger for GITScm polling" under the build triggers
+3. Come to Github and setup the webhook under the repo - <URL>/github-webhook/.
+The trailing slash is MANDATORY. otherwise itwill not work.
+THen things start working.

 Gode!
 Gode!
 Gode!